Skip to Content

 Use Clean, Sharp Pruners – The Simple Secrets To Pruning Tomato Plants

 Before pruning, always be sure you are using a sharp pair of hand pruners or heavy-duty garden scissors.
 Dull blades will tear the plants, injuring them in the process.
-Also, make sure also you wipe down your blades to disinfect them as you move to each plant.
+Also, make sure you wipe down your blades to disinfect them as you move to each plant.
 Affiliate Product Link: Premium Titanium Bypass Pruning Shears

 Blight and other disease can be easily transferred from plant to plant by the blades.
 A basic sanitizing or chlorine wipe will do the trick.
 Finally, always try to prune early in the morning or later in the evening.
-Plants are at their highest stress level during the hot mid-day sun, and avoiding this time is better on the plants – and the gardener!
+Plants are at their highest stress level during the hot mid-day sun, and avoiding this time is better for the plants – and the gardener!

 staking tomatoes - how to best plant tomatoes